madsbuch/blog/_posts/2015-12-18-100-days-of-fibonacci-day-3-scala.md

 comments: false
 ---

-Coming from yesterdays Java, Scala is a natural follower.
+Coming from yesterdays Java, Scala is a naturally the next step.
 It is a functional language compiled to run on the Java Virtual Machine.
-It integrates easily with Java programs, and such, it is often used in conjunction with Java.
+It integrates easily with Java programs, and as such, it is often used in conjunction with Java.
 Javas API is also available in Scala.
-This makes it easier for Java developers to start with this language if they want to dive into functional programming.
+This makes it easier for Java developers to start with Scala if they want to dive into functional programming.

 # Day 3 - Scala
-Today I present an implementation of Fibonacci in continuation passing style (CPS).
+Today I present an implementation of Fibonacci in the Continuation Passing Style (CPS).
 This can easily be done in Scala because of its functional
 nature:

 {% highlight scala %}